jakelever/cancermine/README.md

 ## Demo

 We include example input and the expected output data for a small test run in the [exampledata/](https://github.com/jakelever/cancermine/tree/master/exampledata) directory.
 To run a small test run of the scripts you can follow the steps below.
 Alternatively, all these commands are in the [demoRun.sh](https://github.com/jakelever/cancermine/blob/master/demoRun.sh) file which can be executed independently (after installing dependencies).
 This file is run during the [TravisCI](https://travis-ci.org/jakelever/cancermine) test.
-This should only take five minutes.
+This should only take six minutes.

 First you need to build the machine learning models.
 This will extract the training data and build the necessary models from it.